MatiasFazzito/backend3/README.md

 ### Docker image 🛠️

-_To run a docker image go to this link_
+_To run a docker image go to this link and follow instructions to run it_

 *[matiasfazzito/adoptme:latest](https://hub.docker.com/r/matiasfazzito/adoptme)